laserkelvin/scipy-2020/slides.md

 <div class="fragment">

-<a> Brute-force search tractable, but highly inefficient and can be misleading </a>
+<a> Brute-force search over the full space is intractable and misleading</a>

 - Scales poorly with number of frequencies
 - No estimation of uncertainty: good sets just as likely as unphysical ones
+- Spectroscopists use intuition and pattern recognition to find sets

 </div>